ibm-cloud-docs/metrics-router/cross-account-scenario.md

 {: #step-create-spoke-targets}
 {: terraform}

 Now that the hub account is now fully configured, you need to create {{site.data.keyword.metrics_router_full_notm}} targets for each spoke account where the target destination is the hub account's {{site.data.keyword.mon_full}} instance.
-In this example, there are only two spoke accounts, but there is no limitation to the number of spoke accounts that can be targetted to a single hub account.
+In this example, there are only two spoke accounts, but there is no limitation to the number of spoke accounts that can be targeted to a single hub account.

 Accounts must set the Primary Metadata Region before creating targets or routes.
 See [Configuring account settings](/docs/metrics-router?topic=metrics-router-settings).
 {: important}